VoidAlchemist/OptifineM5-source-patched/README.md

 # OptifineM5-source-patched
 Want to code a 1.8 client/"jar mod" without Forge ?
-Here is the Optifine M5 source code free from Forge hook.
+Here is the Optifine M5 source code free from Forge hooks.

 After coding a PvP Client for a while, I realized I needed to patch a lot of things in MC source code every time I created a new workspace, so I work a bit on a source code that I will reuse.<br>
 Patches include : <br>